For research assistance, please contact University Archives and Special Collections at library.archives@umb.edu.

 Carolyn Goldstein, Public History and Community Archives Program Manager

-Pacey Foster, Faculty Advisor and Community Liaison
+Pacey Foster, Faculty Founder

 Magnus Johnstone and Willie Alexander: Lecco’s Lemma collection, 1984-2014, bulk 1986-1988